 The aim of this work is to create an effective potential for time coarse graining.
 For that purpose we begin as in spatial coarse graining with a mean force potential.
-In order to apply it to a coarse graining in time, we replace the radial distribution function by the distinct van Hove correlation function $G_{d}(r,\Delta t)$.
-That function represents the probability distribution to find an atom at a distance $r$ from its original position after a time lapse $\Delta t$.\\
+In order to apply the mean force potential to a coarse graining in time, we replace the radial distribution function by the distinct van Hove correlation function $G_{d}(r,\Delta t)$.
+That function represents the probability distribution to find an atom at a distance $r$ from the original position of the other atoms after a time lapse $\Delta t$.\\

 Our test medium is a minimal model liquid\cite{ariane} chosen to hinder crystallization and accelerate the simulations.
-It is constituted of dumb bell diatomic molecules, with rigidly bonded atoms (indexed as $i=1, 2$) with a fixed interatomic distance of $l = 1.73$ Å. The two atoms are defined with the same mass $m_{0}=20g/N_{A}$.
-These atoms interact with atoms from other molecules through the following Lennard-Jones potentials:
+It is constituted of dumbbell diatomic molecules, with rigidly bonded atoms (indexed as $\alpha$ or $\beta =1, 2$) with a fixed interatomic distance of $l = 1.73$ Å. The two atoms are defined with the same mass $m_{0}=20g/N_{A}$. { An atom i, of type $\alpha$, interacts with an atom j, of type $\beta$, through the following Lennard-Jones potential:}